AnimosWorkshop/Sor-Vault/Sign of Remembrance/Mechanics/Basics/Proficiency and Downtime.md

 #### Earn Income
 You may also invest DPs in order to work and earn income.
 Choose a skill, preferably your most trained one.
 Over a DP, you earn income equal to:
 _Income = Proficiency Bonus * Chosen Skill Bonus_ (according to GM discretion, and whether it would make sense to earn income with that skill).
-You may also use this in order to craft items if you have a tool proficiency.
+You may also use this in order to [[Crafting|craft items]] if you have a tool proficiency.
 Whenever you'd like to craft an item, as long as you possess the right tool proficiency to do so, pay the cost of the item and subtract the following amount from the cost (in silver coins) for each DP used, as long as at least 1 DP was used:
 _Savings = Proficiency Bonus * Crafting Bonus_
 The crafting bonus may be either Intelligence or the [[Crafting|specific]] attribute mentioned for the tool.